Adapting your home: Access into and around your home

 Surface and slip resistance

-It is important to ensure that surfaces of paths are level or gently sloping, well maintained and kept free of moss or any other plant materials that may increase the risk of slips.
-The ground surface should be even, smooth and free of loose materials such as gravel, that can make it more difficult for wheelchair users or people reliant on walking frames or sticks.
+It is important to ensure surfaces of paths are level or gently sloping, well maintained and kept free of moss or any other plant materials that may increase risk of slips.
+The ground surface should be even, smooth and free of loose materials such as gravel, that can make it more difficult for wheelchair users or people using walking frames or sticks.

 Widths of paths